python-poetry/poetry/docs/libraries.md

 poetry publish
 ```

-This will package and publish the library to PyPI, at the condition that you are a registered user
+This will package and publish the library to PyPI, on the condition that you are a registered user
 and you have [configured your credentials]({{< relref "repositories#configuring-credentials" >}}) properly.

 {{% note %}}